arumie/obsidian-simple-prompt-plugin/README.md

-# Simple Prompt Plugin
+# Simple Prompt

 This is a plugin for Obsidian (https://obsidian.md).

-## What is Simple Prompt Plugin?
+## What is Simple Prompt?

-Simple Prompt Plugin is a plugin for Obsidian that allows you generate content in your notes using LLMs.
+Simple Prompt is a plugin for Obsidian that allows you generate content in your notes using LLMs.

 The commands open a modal that allows you to write a query and generate content based on the query.